Wag-Media/wagmedia-com-bot/test.md

 - 🚥⭕️ after UPE is added to a post, no other payment emojis can be added
 - 🚥⭕️ reacting with the universal publish emoji will publish a (valid) post even if it has no payments
 - 🚥⭕️ when UPE is removed the post is unpublished
 - 🚥⭕️ all functionality is like it was never there (payment emojis can be added)
+- 🚥⭕️ UPE will also need at least one category, for non-anglo flag + category
+- 🚥⭕️ When a Post already has Payment Emojis, UPE can not be added

 ## Newsletter